pransito/PIT_GD_MRI_release/README.md

 3)
-The classical group analysis part using hierarchical regression (lme4) is  with the "/02_classical_group_analyses/glmer_accRate_la_cat_v3.R script"; Before running it, make sure to run "R/select_study.R" first with which_study set to "POSTPILOT_HCPG".
-It is set such that the glmer models are run (10 to 20 minutes) but the confidence intervals for the fixed effects of beta_gain, beta_loss and loss aversion per group are just loaded; running it takes about an hour or longer;
+The classical group analysis part using hierarchical regression (lme4) is  with the "/02_classical_group_analyses/glmer_accRate_la_cat_v3.R script"; Before running it, make sure to run "R/select_study.R" first with which_study set to "MRI".
+It is set such that the glmer models are run (10 to 20 minutes) and compared according to main text and supplements a plot is generated showing the shifts in acceptance rate according to cue category

 4)
-Making the ratings graph.
-It is automatically produced when running "group_pred_loop_v7.R".
+Making the ratisoduced when running "group_pred_loop_v7.R".

 5)
 Ratings: statistical tests.
 Run the script "R/analyses/03_image_adequacy/ratings_analysis_for_paper.R".
 Check the instructions at the top of the script.